Log in

 We're not suggesting that Zapier Tables replace your current spreadsheet or database apps.
 We want you to use the best tools for the tasks you need to accomplish and move your business forward.

 If you need to make elaborate charts and graphs, Tables isn't for you.
-However, if you have a Zap (or several) that relies heavily on data from a spreadsheet, Zapier Tables may be a good contender.
+However, if you have a Zap (or several) that relies heavily on data from a spreadsheet, Zapier Tables may be a good contender—especially considering that connected Zaps don't impact your task usage.

 Signs you should use Zapier Tables:

 • You have a process that requires human approval.
-Computers can make a lot of decisions, but some are best left to humans.
+Computers can make many decisions, but some are best left to humans.
 You can use Tables to build approval steps within your Zaps, so your automation has a human touch for processes like approving proposals, expenses, and more.

 • Your workflow relies heavily on automation.
 Tables is loaded with automation options, from starting Zaps with a button click, watching for specific changes in your table, and even deleting records when you don't need them anymore.

 • You need to consolidate and store information from various tools to use later in the same Zap.
-Use Tables to store seemingly-disparate information from your apps in one place.
-For example, you might use several apps for projects, so you can store related information for each project in a table.
+Use Tables to store seemingly disparate information from your apps in one place.
+For example, you might use several apps for leads to store related information for each lead in a table.

 Triggers and actions for Zapier Tables